web3eye-io/Web3Eye/README.md

 1. The user sends a request with a file (image file) to NFT-Meta.

-2. NFT-Meta forwards the request to Image-Converter to convert the file into a vector.
+2. NFT-Meta forwards the request to Transform to convert the file into a vector.

 3. NFT-Meta uses the vector to search for similar vectors in Milvus and returns the vector ID.